-There are many reasons why students use Learning Skills Services.
+There are many reasons why students use Learning Development.
 Any questions or concerns about school performance are appropriate.
 If you're unsure if we can help, submit your question by e-mail to firstname.lastname@example.org or come to the PAL Centre in Room 4139, Western Student Services Building, during hours of operation.
 If we can't answer your question, we probably know who can.
 Here are some typical concerns:

 Other reasons why you may want to meet with us are:

 Yes, it is confidential.
-All information provided to the Learning Skills counsellors is confidential.
+All information provided to the Learning Development counsellors is confidential.
 It will not be shared with family, university staff, course instructors, or others unless you provide written permission.
 It will not become part of your academic record at Western.

 Yes, it is free.
 You will not be charged for services.
 A portion of your student fees covers the cost of these services and ensures that they are available to all students free of charge.